 Major deregulations occurred in oil, natural gas, and trucking within five to eight years of these studies.
-Often when I ship goods by track, I silently thank my Hoover colleague Thomas G. Moore for his devastating 1972 study, Freight Transportation Regulation, and Yale Brozen for getting him to do it.
+Often when I ship goods by truck, I silently thank my Hoover colleague Thomas G. Moore for his devastating 1972 study, Freight Transportation Regulation, and Yale Brozen for getting him to do it.
 In fact, as an economist with the Council of Economic Advisers in 1973, I used information from Moore’s study to persuade my boss, chairman Herb Stein, to keep the council pushing for transportation deregulation within the Nixon administration.

 A memorial note on Yale Brozen is not complete without a reference to his sense of humor, his passion, and his humanity.
 Yale was a man who liked a good laugh and who cared passionately about his work because he cared about people.
 I remember the first time I met him, while I was a junior economist in the Nixon White House in the summer of 1973.
-One of my UCLA professors, George Hilton, was in town and had Organized a dinner to which he invited Yale, Ross Eckert (since deceased), and me.
+One of my UCLA professors, George Hilton, was in town and had organized a dinner to which he invited Yale, Ross Eckert (since deceased), and me.
 We had a great time, laughing about the Washington absurdities we were seeing all around us and exchanging information about how, like McGruff the crime dog, we could take our little bite out of government.
 At that dinner, Yale encouraged me a lot, as did Hilton, to push for transportation deregulation.
 Of course, that was also Watergate summer, when the hearings on the scandal were capturing the whole town’s attention and Nixon was stonewalling Congress’s attempt to make him cough up crucial information.
-It was also price-control summer, when Nixon’s hated economic pro gram (hated by everyone at that dinner, at least) was causing serious shortages of gasoline and many other goods, including with poetic justice, steak in the White House mess.
+It was also price-control summer, when Nixon’s hated economic program (hated by everyone at that dinner, at least) was causing serious shortages of gasoline and many other goods, including with poetic justice, steak in the White House mess.
 Toward the end of the evening, Eckert, who was also working in the Nixon administration, announced, “Well, gentlemen, I’m leaving.
 I’ve got to get up early in the morning and work for my President.”